-1. establishing a communication channel,

-2. carrying out the PACE Protocol104 according to [EACTR, sec.
+- 1. establishing a communication channel, - 2. carrying out the PACE Protocol112 according to [EACTR, part 1 sec.
+3.3]113 on behalf of the user to be performed before the user is authenticated.

-authenticated.

 FIA_UAU.1.2/ PACE The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that